hansott/pinterest-php/README.md

 # Pinterest PHP

 An easy-to-use wrapper for the [Pinterest API](https://developers.pinterest.com/tools/api-explorer/).
-If you like this package, feel free to [donate me a coffee](https://www.paypal.me/HansOtt/5) ☕️!
+If you like this package, feel free to [buy me a coffee](https://www.paypal.me/HansOtt/5) ☕️.

 <p align="center">
     <img src="banner.png" alt="Pinterest PHP">